 If the idea of quoting prices for their work already makes most new and would-be copywriters nervous, well then, the idea of negotiating those rates can bring up some serious nerves.

+But here’s the good news: It’s really not that hard at all.
 In fact, as you’ll see in a moment, the hardest part…is not talking.

 You likely already know the general gist of how the pricing process goes.
-You have a conversation with your client to get a really good understanding of the scope of the project and when they’d like the work completed.
+You have a conversation with your client to get a good understanding of the scope of the project and when they’d like the work completed.

 Then, you let them know that you’ll review your notes and send through a quote by a certain time.
-(As in, “I’ll send that through to you by 5 today.”)
+(As in, “I’ll send that through to you by 5:00 p.m. today.”)

 By the way, never—at ANY point in this process—do you say anything about negotiating.
 Don’t even give a price and say “Let me know if this works for you!” because that implies that there’s wiggle room if it DOESN’T work for them.
 Just send your price and say “Let me know if you have any questions.”

 And then, of course, once you’ve sent it, you wait for your client to come back to you with a “Great!
-Let’s get started!” or…the dreaded “Hmm…that’s more than we had budgeted.”
+Let’s get started!”
+Or the dreaded “Hmm…that’s more than we had budgeted.”

 Duh duuuuuh.
 But this is NOT the end of the project or even the conversation—it’s just the beginning!